Abomination (character): Fictional character biography

 After encounters against Avengers Wonder Man and Hawkeye, the Tyrannus-controlled Abomination reappears during the "Atlantis Attacks" storyline with the Deviant Ghaur freeing Tyrannus from the body of the Abomination by restoring Tyrannus' mind to a duplicate of his own body and placing Blonsky's mind within the Abomination's body once more.
-The process drives Blonksy insane, and he battles heroes Spider-Man and the She-Hulk, managing to knock both unconscious.
+The process drives Blonsky insane, and he battles heroes Spider-Man and the She-Hulk, managing to knock both unconscious.
 The Abomination is eventually driven off when set on fire by the She-Hulk.
 The Abomination's mental faculties eventually return and the Abomination reappears in the "Countdown" storyline as a pawn of another Hulk foe, the Leader.
 The Abomination is sent to a toxic waste site to collect samples and encounters the gray version of the Hulk again, who is outmatched and also weak due to being poisoned.
 The Hulk, however, throws the Abomination into toxic waste that partially dissolves and horribly scars the Abomination.

-The Abomination temporarily teams with villains Titania and Gargantua and finds and stalks his former wife, Nadia (a famous ballet dancer).
+The Abomination temporarily teams with villains Titania and Gargantua and finds and stalks his former wife Nadia.
 The Abomination captures her and after taking her into the New York City sewers, reveals his true identity.
 After a brief skirmish, the Hulk persuades the Abomination to free his wife.

-The Abomination is also captured by the robot Sentinels, but is eventually freed by the X-Men.

-After befriending a woman who finds her way into the sewers, the Abomination battles Namor the Sub-Mariner during an attempt to save his kidnapped former wife.
+After befriending a woman who finds her way into the sewers, the Abomination battles Namor during an attempt to save his kidnapped former wife.
 The Abomination retaliates against the NYPD when the Police Commissioner orders the sewers be cleared of all homeless, who the Abomination has placed under his protection.
 After killing several police officers, he is eventually driven away when confronted by the Hulk.
 The Abomination battles the mutant Nate Grey (who is searching the sewers for his lover and fellow mutant Threnody, who had been one of the homeless followers of the Abomination), who uses his mental abilities to trick the Abomination in thinking that he defeated Grey.
 He battles a delusional Hulk before encountering the Angel when the mutant visits the sewers in which he was once captured and maimed during the "Fall of the Mutants" storyline.